LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data.md

 >## Let's add cutters to call numbers in the 099
 >1.
 Go to File → Select Records to Edit
 >2.
 In the new window, type in 099$b in the Field Display
 >3.
-Click on Import FIle
+Click on Import File
 >3.
 In the search box, type in Display
 >4.
 Click enter
 >5.
 Click on Export Selected Records